16 Facts That Show How Going Vegan Helps Stop Climate Change

 Producing the same quantity of pasta requires just 925 litres.

-9. Livestock or livestock feed covers one third of the Earth’s ice-free land.
+9. Animals exploited for their flesh or their feed covers one third of the Earth’s ice-free land.

 Going vegan could literally change the face of our planet.